jwtay1/jwtay1/README.md

 # Kia Ora 👋

 I'm Jian Wei Tay, the Biological Image Analysis Group Leader at the BioFrontiers Institute, University of Colorado Boulder.
-This page lists some of my personal projects, although the vast majority of my work is available at:
+This page lists some of my personal projects, although the vast majority of my work is available at the following GitHub organizations:

 * [BioFrontiers Advanced Light Microscopy Core](https://github.com/Biofrontiers-ALMC)
 * [BioFrontiers Bioimage Analysis Group](https://github.com/BioimageAnalysis)